 - Service reliability (1–5 replicas)

-With a dual-server master/slave architecture, the master and slave nodes reside on different physical machines with the master node providing external access.
+With a dual-server master/replica architecture, the master and replica nodes reside on different physical machines with the master node providing external access.
 You can perform data CRUD using the Redis command line or client.
-In case that the master node fails, the proprietary high availability (HA) system will automatically perform master-slave switch to ensure smooth operation of the business.
+In case that the master node fails, the proprietary high availability (HA) system will automatically perform master/replica switch to ensure smooth operation of the business.

 - Data reliability (1–5 replicas)

 The data persistence feature is enabled by default.
-Memory Edition (standard architecture) supports data backup.
-You can roll back or clone instances for backup sets to effectively cope with data misoperations and other issues.
+Memory Edition (Standard Architecture) supports data backup.
+You can roll back or clone instances for backup sets to effectively cope with data maloperations and other issues.

-- Memory Edition (standard architecture) supports 0.25–60 GB of storage capacity.
-For higher specifications, please use Cluster Edition that supports up to 4 TB of capacity.
+- Memory Edition (Standard Architecture) supports 0.25–64 GB of storage capacity.
+For higher specifications, use Cluster Edition that supports up to 8 TB of capacity.

 - As a zero-replica instance cannot ensure data reliability, and the business data needs to be warmed up after a node failure, if your business requires high data availability, you are not recommended to use zero-replica instances; instead, you can choose single-replica or multi-replica instances.